-During clinical coursework, COUN 517 Practicum in Counselor Education, COUN 518 Internship I and COUN 519 Internship II, the university supervisor/course instructor completes a Student Competency Progress Report.
+During clinical coursework, COUN 517 Practicum in Counselor Education, COUN 518 Internship I and COUN 519 Internship II, the university supervisor/course instructor completes an evaluation of the student.
 If a student's counseling skills or personal qualities limit his or her effectiveness as a competent counselor during clinical coursework, student competency concerns should be identified by mid-semester or as soon as possible following mid-semester evaluations.
-If a student receives a score of less than 3 (e.g. 1 and/or 2) on any of the Practicum and Internship Supervisee Evaluation or Student Competency Progress Report categories at the final evaluation of Practicum or Internship I and a score of less than 4 (e.g., 1, 2, and/or 3) on any of the Practicum and Internship Supervisee Evaluation or Student Competency Progress Report categories at the final evaluation of Internship II, the student MUST retake the course at Stetson or be placed on a formal remediation plan.
+If a student receives a score of less than 3 (e.g. 1 and/or 2) on any of the Practicum and Internship Supervisee Evaluation or categories at the final evaluation of Practicum or Internship I and a score of less than 4 (e.g., 1, 2, and/or 3) on any of the Practicum and Internship Supervisee Evaluation or categories at the final evaluation of Internship I supervisee Evaluation or categories at the final evaluation of Internship Supervisee Evaluation or categories at the final evaluation of Internship be placed on a formal remediation plan.